 Photocopies are .10¢ per page and/or per side.

-The library provides free FAX services to Atlanta Technical College students to local and toll free telephone numbers.
-For services, please come to the circulation desk.
+The library provides free FAX services, for services, please come to the circulation desk.

 An orientation to the library and library services is available for all students and staff.
 The ATC Faculty Orientation Procedures Manual contains a section outlining library and library services for faculty and staff.
 The Library participates in quarterly new student orientation.
 Additionally, a User Guide to ATC’s Library Services is disseminated to all new students.
 A PowerPoint presentation is used to acquaint online students with the library and library services.
 The library provides bibliographic instruction to classes as requested by faculty.